jonahjnewton/TDVault/Maya/MayaUSDOverrides/README.md

 ---
 layout: post
-title: Saving Override Edits to a USD Stage with Maya USD
+title: Maya USD - Saving Override Edits to a Stage
 ---
 At the UTS Animal Logic Academy, I wrote a pipeline that utilised Autodesk's Maya USD to allow for set assembly and set dressing/layout overrides to be published down the pipe while leaving the original set USD untouched, but there are some quirks.
 ## Problem